Atheerr/linux-server-configuration/README.md

 5. Check to make sure the catalog user was created by running `\du`

-6. A table will come up showing all the roles added, check on catalog role if its able to createDB
+6. A table will come up showing all the roles added, check on `catalog role` if its able to `create DB`

 7. Exit psql by running `\q`